Departments of the Central Committee of the Socialist Unity Party of Germany: Dietz

 The Dietz Publishing House (Dietz Verlag) was the central party publishing house of the SED.
 The publications primarily included works by the classics of Marxism–Leninism (especially the Marx-Engels-Gesamtausgabe), as well as speeches and essays by leading SED officials, publications on philosophical, economic and party history topics and propaganda pamphlets.
 Fiction was also published.
 It had around 200 employees before the Peaceful Revolution.

 The Dietz Publishing House was founded on 18 June 1946 through the merger of the KPD publishing house "Neuer Weg" and SPD publishing house "Vorwärts".
 It was named after Karl Dietz, head of a small publishing house in Rudolstadt, the name deliberately being similar to the otherwise unrelated J.H.W.
 Dietz Publishing House, the SPD's publishing house with a tradition dating back to the 19th century.

 The publishing house, which since 1965 was legally incorporated as an organization-owned business (Organisationseigener Betrieb) (OEB) of the SED, had department rank for most of its existence, but was controlled to a significant degree by other departments: The Propaganda Department exercised ideological control and the Financial Management and Party Businesses Department handled Dietz's economic affairs.
 From 1957 to 1960, it was organized as a sector of the Agitation and Propaganda Department.

 After the Peaceful Revolution, the publishing house was converted to the "Dietz-Verlag Berlin GmbH", which was taken over by the Treuhandanstalt, who wanted to liquidate it, on 24 July 1991.
 It was given back to the SED's successor, the Party of Democratic Socialism (PDS), in January 1994 as part of its settlement with the Treuhandanstalt's successor in regards to the former SED's assets.
-It continues to exist to this day, now controlled by the The Left's Rosa Luxemburg Foundation, named Karl Dietz Verlag Berlin since 1999 as part of a settlement with the J.H.W.
+It continues to exist to this day, now controlled by The Left's Rosa Luxemburg Foundation, named Karl Dietz Verlag Berlin since 1999 as part of a settlement with the J.H.W.
 Dietz Publishing House.